 there are important daily nutrients we need for ourselves and our baby that we may not get from our foods to keep us healthy and strong.

 Being a first-time mom or mom, in general, can get overwhelming that we forget to eat let alone making sure its healthy.

-This is not ideal when breastfeeding because your baby may take all the nutrients you have left through breast milk leaving you with insufficient levels of nutrients which can cause complications later on.
+This is not ideal when breastfeeding because your baby may take all the nutrients you have left through breast milk leaving you with insufficient levels of nutrients which can cause complications in your health.

 7. Rest & Relax

 Therefore, Rest when you can so your milk supply doesn’t suffer.